datopian/ckanext-noanonaccess/README.md

 ckanext-noanonaccess
 =============

 Disable anonymous access to the CKAN classic frontend.
 This extension redirects anonymous users to the login page and only allow if they are logged in.
-It's useful if you're using CKAN as a internal data management system or if you're using decoupled frontend for the end users.
+It's useful if you're using CKAN as an internal data management system or have  a decoupled frontend for the end users.